LetsPlayNow/LetsPlayNow/README.md

 ### Hi there 👋
+Below are some of my favorite university projects,
+which are interesting, but not representative of my current skills.
+You might want to look at my resume instead: 📫

 <!--
 **LetsPlayNow/LetsPlayNow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.